In the United States, chronic illnesses and health problems largely attributed to diet represent the most serious threat to public health.

 This trend has been reflected in other metrics as well.
 In one review examining changes in the LA concentration of subcutaneous adipose tissue, it was found that from 1959 to 2008, there was an increase from ~9.1% to ~21.5%.

-Unsurprisingly, the ratio of omega-6 to omega-3 PUFAs in the diet has also increased.
+Unsurprisingly, the ratio of omega-6 to omega-3 PUFA in the diet has also increased.
 In comparison to our hunter-gatherer ancestors, whose diet contained a ratio of roughly 2-3:1, the current American diet has skewed to 10:1.

 A large part of the concern over an increase in dietary LA derives from the theoretical consequences of an unfavorable omega-6 to omega-3 ratio.

-In the body, LA is converted to arachidonic acid (AA) and by the same machinery, ALA can be converted to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are long-chain omega-3 PUFAs typically referred to as “fish oil.”
+In the body, LA is converted to arachidonic acid (AA) and by the same machinery, ALA can be converted to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are long-chain omega-3 PUFA typically referred to as “fish oil.”

 AA, EPA, and DHA are precursors to potent lipid mediator signaling molecules termed “eicosanoids.”
 Eicosanoids derived from AA are generally considered pro-inflammatory, while eicosanoids generated from EPA and DHA promote anti-inflammatory activities.